 You know what days I’m talking about.
 It’s the middle of winter.
-The sun bothers to shine for only a few short hours – and it’s hidden behind clouds for most of them!
+The sun bothers to shine for only a few short hours – and it’s hidden behind clouds most of the time.

 The temperatures are freezing cold.
 You shiver every time you set foot outside the house.
-If you didn’t have to go to the office, you wouldn’t set food outside the house at all (if you’re like me and work from home, you may not go out for days…).
+If you didn’t have to go to the office, you wouldn’t venture out at all (if you’re like me and work from home, you may not go out for days…).